oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Explicitly mention that Bearer is case insensitive
 * Recommend against defining custom scopes that conflict with known scopes
+* Change client credentials to be required to be supported in the request body to avoid HTTP Basic authentication encoding interop issues

 -10